yilmaz8596/nest-my-store-app/README.md

 2. Manually update the user's role to 'admin' in the database
 3. Use the admin interface to add products

+## ⭐ Give a Star!

+If you found this project helpful or interesting, please consider giving it a ⭐ on GitHub!
+Your support helps others discover this project and motivates continued development.

 ---

 Built with ❤️ using NestJS